European shares pick up ahead of crucial Greece talks

 Britain's biggest supermarket Tesco was the biggest

-riser on the FTSEurofirst 300, up 2.7 percent after it said it
+riser on the FTSEurofirst 300, up 3 percent after it said it saw

 "(It's a) strong set of numbers and they're starting to see